ExpressionEngine/ExpressionEngine-User-Guide/source/modules/rss/index.rst

 	{gmt_date format="%Y %m %d"}

 The date the entry was submitted in GMT.
 This variable is **not** localized for each user's date settings.
+See `Date Variable Formatting <../../templates/date_variable_formatting.html>`_ for more information.

 gmt\_edit\_date
 ~~~~~~~~~~~~~~~